AishaEvering/Emotion_Detection/README.md

 ## 📃Description

-A multi-class classification model that attempts to detect sad/happy/suprised/nuetral emotions on different faces.
+A multi-class classification model that attempts to detect sad/happy/surprised/neutral emotions on different faces.

 ## 🏫 What Did I Learn

 * Retraining models used for transfer learning led to a lot better results.
-I was getting great results from VGG16 doing that but due to time and contraints I removed the experiment.
+I was getting great results from VGG16 doing that but due to time and constraints I removed the experiment.
 But I will keep that little bit of knowledge here.
 * Transfer learning did not guarantee automatic awesome accuracies.
 * Grayscale vs RGB did not make a huge difference.
-* There's not a lot of EDA with the data for the CNN models but augementing and flipping the images yielded better accuracies.
+* There's not a lot of EDA with the data for the CNN models but augmenting and flipping the images yielded better accuracies.

 ## 🔑 Key Takeaways